bookcold/bookcold.github.io/_projects/2021_insider.md

 - M.S.
 Vinay, Shuhan Yuan and Xintao Wu.
 "Contrastive Learning for Insider Threat Detection."
 In the Proceedings of the 27th International Conference on Database Systems for Advanced Applications (DASFAA), 2022. (short paper).  [\[link\]](https://link.springer.com/chapter/10.1007/978-3-031-00123-9_32)

+- He Cheng, Depeng Xu, and Shuhan Yuan.
+"Sequential Anomaly Detection with Local and Global Explanations."
+In the Proceedings of the 2022 IEEE International Conference on Big Data (BigData), 2022.

+- Xiao Han, Depeng Xu, Shuhan Yuan and Xintao Wu.
+"Few-shot Anomaly Detection and Classification Through Reinforced Data Selection."
+In the Proceedings of the 22nd IEEE International Conference on Data Mining (ICDM), 2022.

 ---